github/site-policy/Policies/github-supplemental-terms-for-microsoft-volume-licensing.md

 ### 1.1 License Grant.

 GitHub grants to Customer a non-exclusive, non-transferable, worldwide, royalty-free, limited-term license to install and use the Software for Customer’s internal business purposes during the applicable Subscription Term, in accordance with the Documentation, and only for the number of Subscription Licenses stated in Customer’s Order Form.
 The Software includes components licensed to GitHub by third parties, including software whose licenses require GitHub to make the source code for those components available.
 The source code for such components will be provided upon request.
+Without limiting the foregoing, this license permits Customer to download and run Microsoft SQL Server Standard Edition container image for Linux files (“**SQL Server Images**”), which may be used only with the Software as documented.
+Customer’s right to use the SQL Server Images ends when Customer no longer has rights to use the Software, and Customer must uninstall the SQL Server Images when its right to use them ends.
+Microsoft Corporation may disable SQL Server Images at any time.

 ### 1.2 Restrictions.